Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP: Method

 \subsection{Clustering}

 During clustering, we generate $N$ samples and save the generated images as well as corresponding feature maps from a certain layers of StyleGAN.
-We usually use feature maps from the seventh or ninth layer of the generative model.
+We mostly use feature maps from the seventh or ninth layer of the generative model.
+Using earlier layers of StyleGan results in more coarse but more semantically meaningful clusters.
+Later layers result in more fine clusters with less semantic meaning.
+We also performed experiments with concatenated features from different layers but did not notice any improvement.
 Feature maps have dimensionality of either $N \times 64 \times 64 \times 512$ or $N \times 128 \times 128 \times 256$ where the first number represents a number of samples the second and third numbers represent the spatial resolution and the last number represents the dimensionality of the feature space.
 We flatten the acquired feature maps and end up with $N * 64 * 64$ feature maps of size $512$ or with $N * 128 * 128$ feature maps of size $256$.
 After that we perform clustering by minimizing the following loss function:

 Where $\pmb{x}_n$ represents a single data point of size $512$ or $256$, $r_{nk} \in {0, 1}$ is a binary indicator variable, where $k= 1, \ldots, K$ describes which of the $K$ clusters the data point $\pmb{x}_n$ is assigned to. $\bar{N}$ is equal to $N * 128 * 128$ or $N * 64 * 64$ depending on the layer of choice.
 We search for set of values $\{r_{nk}\}$ and $\{\pmb{\mu}_k\}$ that minimize $J$.
 To solve this problem we use K-means clustering algorithm~\cite{lloyd1982least}.
 Discovered classes can be seen in Fig.~\ref{fig:parts}.
 After the clusters are discovered we notice that new samples have the same semantic regions if we assign their features to the closest cluster.
 This gives us a way to generate image and corresponding segmentation masks at the same time with minimal additional computational overhead.